Mensur Suljović

-Mensur Suljović (Serbian Cyrillic: Менсур Суљовић; born 5 March 1972) is a Serbian-Austrian professional darts player who competes in Professional Darts Corporation (PDC) events, where he reached a peak ranking of world number five in 2017.
+Mensur Suljović (Serbian Cyrillic: Менсур Суљовић; born 5 March 1972) is a professional darts player who competes under the Austrian flag in Professional Darts Corporation (PDC) events, where he reached a peak ranking of world number five in 2017.
 Nicknamed "the Gentle", Suljović reached his first PDC major televised final in 2016, finishing as the runner-up at the European Championship.
 He won his first TV title at the 2017 Champions League of Darts, defeating Gary Anderson in the final.
 He finished as the runner-up at the 2018 World Matchplay.
 Suljović has also won a total of 7 PDC titles in his professional career, including 3 titles on the PDC European Tour.

 He previously participated in British Darts Organisation (BDO) and World Darts Federation (WDF) tournaments, winning 7 titles.
 He reached the quarter-finals at the World Masters in 2001 and the last 16 at the 2002 BDO World Championship.

 Suljović was runner-up at the PDC World Cup of Darts in both 2021 and 2024, partnering Rowby-John Rodriguez for Austria and has been ranked as the number one Austrian player in the PDC, but he does not actually hold Austrian citizenship.

 Suljović is noted for his unorthodox throwing action and favouring double 14 as his finishing double where possible.

 Personal life

 Suljović has been living in Vienna since 1993.
-He escaped from war-torn Serbia to live in Austria together with his older brothers.
+He left Serbia during the break-up of Yugoslavia to live in Austria together with his older brothers.
 They owned a coffee shop where he started playing darts.
 He is married to Enisa with two children and owns his own pub called The Gentle in Vienna.
-Despite the fact that he represents Austria, he does not have Austrian citizenship.
+Although he represents Austria, he does not have Austrian citizenship.
 He applied two times without success in 2014 and 2020.
 The reason for the first rejection was that his pub employed a waitress who had no work permit, the reason for the second was that his tax consultant missed the tax filing deadline.